The Lady's Last Stake

 The work measures 91.44 × 105.41 cm.
 It became known as The Lady's Last Stake after the 1707 comedy play The Lady’s Last Stake (subtitled "The Wife's Resentment") by Colley Cibber, in which Lady Gentle loses money to the cheating Lord George Brilliant, and must decide whether to pay her debts or settle them by compromising her fidelity to her husband.

 When Sir Richard Grosvenor (later 1st Baron Grosvenor and then 1st Earl Grosvenor) saw the painting in Hogarth's studio in 1758, he asked Hogarth to paint a picture for him too on the same terms.
 Grosvenor was surprised by the result, the ambitiously melodramatic Sigismunda mourning over the Heart of Guiscardo, and Grosvenor rejected the painting when it was finished in 1759.

 Charlemont accepted his painting, but permitted Hogarth to retain it for a period so he could engrave it.
 Hogarth was unhappy with the result, and it was discarded and not published.
-The work was exhibited at the Society of Artists in 1761, and later engraved more successfully by Thomas Cheesman.
+The work was exhibited at the Society of Artists inaugural Exhibition of 1761, and later engraved more successfully by Thomas Cheesman.

 The painting was hung in the similarly Palladian style Charlemont House in Dublin, until it was sold by the family in 1874.
 The prominent positioning of an architectural set-piece by Hogarth in a Venetian window may have been in deference to the Earl, who had a particular love for neo-classical architecture and had recently returned from a Grand Tour of Europe at the time of the painting's commissioning.